baranovxyz/xlsx-stream-writer/README.md

+---
+Right now this package is used as a quick way to generate very large but very simple excel xlsx files.
+No formatting yet, no date conversions etc.

+Creating an xlsx blob in browser for 150000 rows x 80 columns of different data takes around 60 seconds.

+---
 This was rewritten from coffee script https://github.com/rubenv/node-xlsx-writer and changed to work both in browser and nodejs.
 Api is completely different from rubenv implementation.